reelyactive/pareto-anywhere-azure/README.md

 Deployment using ARM templates
 ------------------------------

-__Pareto Anywhere for Azure__ can be deployed in minutes to an Azure Resource Group using the infrastructure-as-code ARM templates found in the /deployments folder of this repository.
+__Pareto Anywhere for Azure__ can be deployed in minutes to an Azure Resource Group using the infrastructure-as-code Azure Resource Manager (ARM) templates found in the /deployments folder of this repository.
 The only prerequisites are:
 - an Azure account
 - an Azure subscription
 - an Azure Resource Group